nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 The Nuxeo components is implemented using the internationalization framework of Salesforce.
 As a consequence by enabling the translation workbench, it is possible to change the label of any of the displayed labels in the component and translate it to any language.

-The only label that is not translated with the Salesforce framework is the title of the component, that displays "Content Library" and "Content list".
+The only label that is not translated with the Salesforce framework is the title of the component, which displays "Content Library" and "Content list".
 You can contribute another label using the element:

 ```
 <title></title>